 Keep your piece short and to-the-point.
 While you need to provide plenty of information, (e.g. statistics, signs and symptoms of a disease, causes, treatment, etc.), keep your article to around 600-800 words.
 The average consumer is busy and often skim reads information.
 By writing a lengthy article, you run the risk of turning your audience away and not reading it at all.
 If the topic is complex and involved, consider breaking it up into different parts or creating a series of fact sheets that give a briefer overview.

 The average person skim-reads articles so it’s a good idea to break up your text with lots of sub-headings.
 This signals to the reader what information you’re covering in that paragraph, so they can access that quickly.
 It also ensures information looks less overwhelming than large slabs of text.

 Always, always tell the consumer something that they can do to improve their own health.
 It might be something simple, but it’s important to encourage people to feel they have some control over their health.
 This is particularly important for people who have just been diagnosed with a medical condition.
 These people often feel as if their life is out of control.
 By giving them something to do (even if it’s providing tips to reduce stress), they feel more in control of their health, which is important for their overall mental health.

 11. Write to empower, not to scare

 Finally, it’s important to empower your audience rather than scare them.
-People with health issues may already feel anxious or fearful, and those who want to improve or protect their health want to feel they can.
+People with health issues may already feel anxious or fearful.
+Those who want to improve or protect their health want to feel it’s possible.
 While it’s important to talk about risk factors and complications, you should take care to use positive, reassuring language when doing so.

 Crafting health content for consumers is what I do best, so if you’d like my help, please get in touch.